-Current traffic volume on the I-5 near the El Toro -'Y is about 342,000 vehicles per day.
-This volume will increase in the future by 35 percent, bringing it up to 460,000 vehicles per day.
+Current traffic volume on the I-5 near "Y" Toro is the ΕI about 342,000 vehicles per day.
+This volume will increase in the future by 35 percent. bringing it up to 460,000 vehicles per day.

 This project will help alleviate congestion and reduce traffic delays.
-The interchange improvement projects I-5 / La Paz Road and I-5 / Avery Parkway called for in M2 Project D will each reduce chokepoints and congestion, as well as accommodate future traffic demands on the local roads at each interchange.
+The interchange improvement projects I-5 / La Paz Road and I-5 / Avery Parkway called for in M2 Project D will each reduce chokepoints congestion. well as accommodate future traffic demands on the local roads at each interchange.